 Obtain the documents that you have to any property.
 These things help you prove what was yours, and what may have been lost or damaged in the emergency.

-In each 72 Hour kit we also have an updated family photo as well as a filled out Emergency Info Card.
-All of this is grouped together in a ziploc bag in the kits so it can be accessed quickly should we be separated from each other.
+In each 72 Hour kit we have an updated family photo as well as a filled out Emergency Info Card.
+All of this is grouped together in a ziploc bag in the kits so it can be accessed quickly if we get separated from each other.
 Get your Emergency Info Card printable here:

 Just a reminder that since you have just compiled all your most sensitive information, you will want to keep it in a safe place.
-You want it some where that you can grab the information quickly, and keep it updated regularly.
+Keep it somewhere that you can grab the information quickly, and keep it updated regularly.
 Have fun gathering all your info!